Acting to stop harm: the FCA and Appointed Representatives

 Ultimately, Mrs Graham decides to stay in the marriage.
 An exclusive interview is arranged for Mrs Graham with a journalist who has agreed in advance what the questions will be.
 This helps Mrs Graham present a more favourable side of the story and protect her career and family.
 Generally, the press do not co-operate or even provide drafts of what they are about to publish even after an interview and so it is important to take advice before considering this approach.

-If you would like to speak to Emily Greig, Mark Fallmann, or any other member of our Family and Dispute Resolution team about any of the issues raised in this blog or through storylines featured in The Split, please do not hesitate to get in touch.
+If you would like to speak to Mark Fallmann or any other member of our Family and Dispute Resolution teams about any of the issues raised in this blog or through storylines featured in The Split, please do not hesitate to get in touch.

 Skip to content Home About Us Insights Services Contact Accessibility